 The first half was full of big plays on third and fourth down.

-Laurel attempted a fake punt midway through the fourth quarter, but Eli Aby overthrew fellow junior Jaxon Wittmayer on a wide-open pass.
+Laurel attempted a fake punt midway through the first quarter, but Eli Aby overthrew fellow junior Jaxon Wittmayer on a wide-open pass.

 On the next drive, Miles City quarterback Carson Hunter completed a 36-yard pass to fellow junior Jayden Venable on third and long.
 A couple minutes and 20 yards later, Hunter passed to senior Jess Bellows for a 6-yard touchdown on third and goal, giving the Cowboys a 7-0 lead.